dakshshah96/awesome-startup-credits/README.md

 - [Exotel for Startups [INDIA ONLY]](https://exotel.com/cloud-telephony-for-startups/) - Exotel for Startups is a special account for startups that gives you access to all of Exotel’s features.
 - [MSG91 for Startups [INDIA ONLY]](https://msg91.com/startups/) - A startup for startups.
 Grow your startup with MSG91's SMS for startups.
 First few transactional bulk SMS free every month.
 - [Dialpad Fast Start](https://www.dialpad.com/solutions/faststart/) - Dialpad and UberConference for free for life.
 The Fast Start program provides qualified, VC-backed startups with 10 free lifelong seats for Dialpad Pro and UberConference Business.

+### Communication

+- [Zulip](https://www.zulipchat.com/) - The world’s most productive team chat.
+Zulip combines the immediacy of real-time chat with an email threading model.
+With Zulip, you can catch up on important conversations while ignoring irrelevant ones. - Try Zulip as a medium to communicate between your team members for an unlimited period of time.

 ### Edge Computing